-Independent research-based evaluation is conducted to inform our college's selection of any program.
-For example, student surveys conducted by GC, the use of the Be You Programs Directory and STEPS as decision-making tools to select appropriate and evidence-based anti-bullying programs.

-The Australian Curriculum provides the framework for our college's anti-bullying teaching and learning activities.
+Independent research-based evaluation is conducted to inform our college's selection of any process.
+For example, student surveys conducted by GC, the use of the Be You Directory and Mental Health First Aid and Student Protection Officer training as decision-making tools to select appropriate and evidence-based anti-bullying processes.
+The Bullying No Way platform and Australian Curriculum provide the framework for our College's anti-bullying teaching and learning resources.
 The topics of bullying, resolving conflict and overcoming interpersonal issues can be explored in many curriculum areas.
-The sections specifically relevant to learning about bullying are Personal and Social Capability (General capabilities) and Health and Physical Education.
+The sections specifically relevant to learning about bullying are Personal and Social Capability (General Capabilities) and Health and Physical Education.